SophieSjoberg/ca-prepcourse-3/ruby/basicsyntax_rb.md

 ## Basic syntax

 ### Files
-A Ruby program and/or classes can be stored in a file.
+A Ruby program can be stored in a file.
 By convention, Ruby source files have the `.rb` file extension.
 In most editors, like Atom, your code will automatically be color coded.
 That is very convenient.

 Let's say you write a short Ruby script and save it in a file called `hello_world.rb`.